AndreiKapranov-cloud/invoice/README.md

-  closed opportunities should be displayed on each block header button.The body of the block contains table with info about opportunity:Opportunity name(link to opportunity);Created date;Close date;Amount;a button that opens a modal window with a list of sold products(Opportunity Product).There must be search by Name of Account and by total sum of all Opportunities in each Account.
+  closed opportunities should be displayed on each block header button.The body of the block contains table with info about opportunity:Opportunity name(link to opportunity);Created date;Close date;Amount;a button that opens a modal window with a list of sold products(Opportunity Product).There must be search by Name of Account and by total sum of all Opportunities in each Account.Pagination-10 accounts on a page.If component is placed on an account page:depict info only about this account,hide pagination and search.